 GST/HST Payment Dates in Canada (2021)

 Normally, you will receive payments quarterly if you qualify for the GST/HST credit.
-Due to the emergency aid that the Canadian government is giving, there will be an extra one-time payment on April 9:
+Here is the current years GST/HST payment schedule:

 - January 5, 2021